 You may have a certain profile audience, but unless you are a bit more demanding you will probably need something else.
-Within the same platform you can find the Fitbit Charge 2It offers more functions but loses the possibility of using it in the pool and the name "Water resistant".
+Within the same platform you can find the Fitbit Charge 2The new "Water resistant" designation and the possibility of using it in the swimming pool are lost.

 And if you want an activity monitor that, even if it doesn't follow swimming, you can still get it wet, the Garmin Vivosmart HR continues to be one of the most complete options, which although it has a less pleasant platform of use is much better at showing notifications and integrating with your mobile phone.